ycast-tech/Incident-handler-journal/README.md

 | Additional notes | 1.
 How can the company prevent future phishing attacks? <br> 2.
 Who should the company contact to report this incident? <br> 3.
 Where should the company seek help?     |

+### Scenario 2

+You are a level one security operations center (SOC) analyst at a financial services company.
+You have received an alert about a suspicious file being downloaded on an employee's computer.

+You investigate this alert and discover that the employee received an email containing an attachment.
+The attachment was a password-protected spreadsheet file.
+The spreadsheet's password was provided in the email.
+The employee downloaded the file, then entered the password to open the file.
+When the employee opened the file, a malicious payload was then executed on their computer.

+You retrieve the malicious file and create a SHA256 hash of the file.
+You might recall from a previous course that a hash function is an algorithm that produces a code that can't be decrypted.
+Hashing is a cryptographic method used to uniquely identify malware, acting as the file's unique fingerprint.